 Based on region, the global anti-inflammatory drugs market share is bifurcated into North America, Europe, Asia-Pacific, Latin America, and the Middle East and Africa.

-North America is the most significant global anti-inflammatory drugs market shareholder and is estimated to exhibit a CAGR of 6.61% during the forecast period.
+North America is the most significant global market shareholder and is estimated to exhibit a CAGR of 6.61% during the forecast period.
 The major reasons for the region's market dominance include the wide acceptance of branded pharmaceuticals and high awareness among the public about the availability of various therapeutic options for treating a wide range of inflammatory diseases.
 Some US-based pharmaceutical companies are engaged in developing their pipeline portfolio focused on the treatment of hyper-inflammatory responses in COVID-19 infection.

 For instance, Eli Lilly and Company, one of the key pharmaceutical companies, agreed with the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health (NIH), to conduct research on the efficacy of baricitinib against the inflammatory cascade in COVID-19 patients.
 The approval of anti-inflammatory drugs leads the market in the region.
 The increasing prevalence of inflammatory disease and high spending on OTC drugs for self-medication or through the recommendation of healthcare professionals are also accelerating the demand for anti-inflammatory drugs.